farellsujanto/temp-mumbies/SHOPIFY_GIFT_CARD_ARCHITECTURE.md

-# Shopify Gift Card Integration Architecture
+# E-Commerce Platform Integration Architecture
-## Production-Grade System Design for Mumbies Cash
+## Production-Grade, Platform-Independent System Design for Mumbies Cash

+**🔑 CRITICAL DESIGN PRINCIPLE: PLATFORM INDEPENDENCE**

+This architecture is designed to be **100% platform-agnostic**.
+While we currently use Shopify, all core data, balances, and transaction history live in **Supabase** (our source of truth).
+This means:

+- ✅ Can switch from Shopify to WooCommerce, BigCommerce, or custom platform
+- ✅ Zero data loss when migrating platforms
+- ✅ Complete transaction history preserved forever
+- ✅ Balances never tied to a specific e-commerce platform
+- ✅ Works with multiple platforms simultaneously

+**Philosophy**: Supabase owns the data, e-commerce platforms are just checkout processors.

 ---

 ## 🎯 Core Problem

-**Challenge**: Mumbies Cash exists in our Supabase database, but orders are processed through Shopify.
+**Challenge**: Mumbies Cash exists in our Supabase database, but orders are processed through e-commerce platforms (currently Shopify).
 We need to:
 1. Use Mumbies Cash as payment during Shopify checkout
 2. Ensure no money is lost or double-spent
 3. Maintain single source of truth